Individual Adult Brain Atlases (new)

 - You must not alter, modify, add to or delete anything from the Materials you download or use, except as is permitted in paragraphs 2 and 3 above.
 Subject both to the previous sentence and paragraph 6, any alterations, modifications, additions or deletions from the Materials must be clearly described in any publications or presentations.

 - You shall, in any use of the Materials, include an acknowledgement in the form of “(c) Copyright Imperial College of Science, Technology and Medicine 2007.
 All rights reserved.”
-In addition, in all publications or presentations, you shall cite (i) the source of the Materials as “www.brain-development.org” and (ii) appropriate papers documenting the creation of the Atlases (currently Hammers A, Allom R et al., Hum Brain Mapp 2003 for regions 01-49, Gousias IS et al. Neuroimage 2008 for regions 50-83, Faillenot I et al. 2017 for regions 86-95).
+In addition, in all publications or presentations, you shall cite (i) the source of the Materials as “www.brain-development.org” and (ii) appropriate papers documenting the creation of the Atlases (currently Hammers A, Allom R et al., Hum Brain Mapp 2003 for regions 01-49, Gousias IS et al. Neuroimage 2008 for regions 50-83, Faillenot I et al. 2017 and Wild H et al. 2017 for regions 84-95).

 - The Materials are being provided as a service to the academic community and on a non-commercial basis, without charge.
 Accordingly, to the fullest extent permitted under applicable law, Imperial accepts no liability and offers no warranties in relation to the Materials.